-Recently, D. Cristofaro-Gardiner, V. Humili$\grave{e}$re and S. Seyfaddini extract a sequence of numerical invariants from PFH, called PFH--spectral invariant.
-The PFH--spectral invariants satisfy a kind of ``Weyl law" called \textbf{Calabi property}.
-It is an analogy of the ``volume property'' for ECH \cite{CHR}.
-The Calabi property was first verified for a special class of Hamiltonian functions on the two--sphere \cite{CHT}.
-The general case is proved by O. Edtmair and Hutchings \cite{EH}; also by D. Cristofaro-Gardiner, R. Prasad and B. Zhang independently \cite{CPZ}.
+Both spectral invariants satisfy a kind of “Weyl law” called Calabi property, originally proposed by M. Hutchings (Remark 1.12 of \cite{CHS1}).
+It is an analogue of the “volume property” for ECH \cite{CHR}.
+The Calabi property for PFH spectral invariants is first verified for a special class of Hamiltonian functions on the two-sphere \cite{CHS1} by D. Cristofaro-Gardiner, V. Humili\`{e}re, and S. Seyfaddini.
+The general case is proved by O. Edtmair and Hutchings \cite{EH}, also by D. Cristofaro-Gardiner, R. Prasad and B. Zhang independently \cite{CPZ}.
+The assumption about existence of U-sequences in \cite{EH} is guaranteed by \cite{CPZ1}.
+For the link spectral invariants, the Calabi property is proved by D. Cristofaro-Gardiner, V. Humili\`{e}re, C. Mak, S. Seyfaddini and I. Smith \cite{CHMSS}.
+The power of the spectral invariants and the Calabi property has already been demonstrated in the study of various topics such as the simplicity of the $C^0$-closure of $Ham(\Sigma, \omega)$ \cite{CHS1, CHMSS}, the $C^{\infty} $-closing lemma \cite{EH, CPZ}, and the Hofer geometry of $Ham(\Sigma, \omega)$\cite{CHS2}, etc.

-Let $\Lambda =\sqcup_{i=1}^d \Lambda_i$ be a \textbf{link} consisting of $d$ pairwise--disjoint circles on $(\Sigma, \omega)$.
-Under certain monotonicity assumptions, D. Cristofaro-Gardiner, V. Humili$\grave{e}$re, C. Mak, S. Seyfaddini and I. Smith define another invariant called \textbf{quantitative Heegaard Floer homology} \cite{CHMSS}, denoted by $HF(Sym^d \varphi(\Lambda), Sym^d\Lambda)$.
-It is a variant of the usual Heegaard Floer homology.
-For a suitable choice of symplectic form, $Sym^d \varphi(\Lambda)$ and $Sym^d\Lambda$ are Lagrangian submanifolds in $Sym^d\Sigma$.
-Roughly speaking, the quantitative Heegaard Floer homology is the Lagrangian Floer homology of $(Sym^d \varphi(\Lambda), Sym^d\Lambda)$.
-Similar to the PFH case, they extract a numerical invariant from the quantitative Heegaard Floer homology called HF--spectral invariant.
-The HF--spectral invariants satisfy the parallel properties of the PFH--spectral invariants, particularly the Calabi property.

-It is interesting to study the relation of these two homological theories, especially the relation between the PFH--spectral invariants and HF--spectral invariants.
-To this end, our goal is to establish a homomorphism from the PFH to the quantitative Heegaard Floer homology which is an analogy of the usual closed--open morphism from symplectic Floer homology to Lagrangian Floer homology \cite{A}.
-We still call these homomorphisms \textbf{closed--open morphisms}.

-The closed--open morphism on PFH in fact is not a new story.
-A variant of such morphisms have been constructed in a slightly different setting by V. Colin, P. Ghiggini, and K. Honda when they prove the equivalence between ECH and Heegaard Floer homology \cite{VPK}.
-The ground of the results here has been set up in their works.